 And while the franchisor does lease the physical space, it’s up to the franchisee to pay for new equipment, repairs, or furniture.
 The franchisee must also hire new employees, though the employee training program is already in place.

-Aside from established brand awareness, arguably the greatest advantage of franchising is not having to secure or maintain partnerships with vendors or suppliers.
+Aside from established brand awareness, arguably, the most significant advantage of franchising is that the franchisee does not have to secure or maintain partnerships with vendors or suppliers.
 The franchisor usually takes care of this notoriously troublesome responsibility.

 So, before choosing which franchise to open, make sure you’re crystal clear about who handles what.
 For specifics about expenses, ask your prospective franchisor for the franchise disclosure document.
 Franchisors are legally required to provide this document, which contains the franchise’s budget, revenue history, and more crucial financial information.